amyreese/znc-push/README.md

 ### Notifications

-*   `message_sound = ""`

-    If you're using Pushover.net, you can specify a <a href="https://pushover.net/api#sounds">specific sound</a> for the notifications.

-*   `message_uri_title` = ""`

-    If you're using Pushover.net, you can specify a title for the <strong>message_uri</strong> option.

-*   `message_uri = ""`
+*   `message_content = "{message}"`

-    URI that will be sent with the push notification.
-This could be a web address or a local scheme to access a mobile application.
+    Message content that will be sent for the push notification.
 Keyword expansion is performed on this value.

 *   `message_length = 100`